canro91/canro91.github.io/_posts/2019-09-29-RemoteInterviewTips.md

 title: Remote interview.
 Here I go
 ---

 Are you applying for a remote position?
 Or for a on-site position but the interviewer is on another branch outside your city?
-Are preparing yourself for your future interviews?
+Are preparing yourself for future interviews?
 These tips are for you.
 Read on!

 ## Interview types